finbourne/lusid-sdk-python/sdk/docs/TaxRuleSetsApi.md

 [EXPERIMENTAL] DeleteTaxRuleSet: Delete a tax rule set.

-<br>              Deletes the rule set for all effective time.                <br>              The rule set will remain viewable at previous as at times, but it will no longer be considered applicable.                <br>              This cannot be undone.
+               Deletes the rule set for all effective time.
+The rule set will remain viewable at previous as at times, but it will no longer be considered applicable.
+This cannot be undone.

 ### Example